Blackmesa-Canteen/Blackmesa-Canteen/README.md

 ### Hi there 👋

-> I am a student of Software enginnering and willing to get an internship or a job.
+> I am forever a student of Software enginnering, and keep learning for life-long.

 - B.E.
 Mechatronic Engineering @ [Harbin Institute of Technology](http://www.hit.edu.cn);
 - Master candidate of Software Engineering @ [The University of Melbourne](https://www.unimelb.edu.au).